-Experience Rating Eligibility: Employers in Connecticut will become eligible for an experience modification rate or EMR when they meet one of these triggers:
+Experience Rating Eligibility: Employers in Connecticut become eligible for an experience modification rate or EMR when they meet one of these parameters:

 Connecticut Workers Compensation Subrogation: Connecticut addresses the subrogation of workers compensation in their State Statute 31-293.
 This Statute can be viewed online.
 You can navigate directly to this statute by using the link we’ve provided below.
 Just click the link and it will take you to 31-293.

 Connecticut Workers In Other States; Other States Workers In Connecticut; Extraterritorial; Reciprocity; Non-Compliance: Connecticut does not specifically address extraterritorial provisions.
 However you can find a reference under section 31-275 where they define an “Employee” as 9 (B) “Employee” shall not be construed to include: (vi) Any person who is not a resident of this state but is injured in this state during the course of his employment, unless such person 1. works for an employer who has a place of employment or facility located in this state at which such person spends at least 50% of his employment time, or 2. works for an employer pursuant to an employment contract to be performed primarily in this state.”
 Compliance of workers compensation laws varies from state to state and it is important for an employer with workers performing duties in other states to be aware of the specific state rules that govern their coverage.
 We’ve provided the below general information about extraterritorial and reciprocity as a basic guide.
 Please contact your state authority with your specific questions concerning this topic!

 - Duration: NA